Gait analysis

 Step 7: Aggregation

-Finally, the arm swing estimates can be aggregated across segments.
+Finally, the arm swing estimates can be aggregated across all gait segments.

 from paradigma.pipelines.gait_pipeline import aggregate_arm_swing_params